MetPX/sarracenia/docs/source/How2Guides/v2ToSr3.rst

  * get is gone, poll uses accept like any other component.

- * the combination with download plugins is generally replaced by a single plugin that implements alternate naming using *retPath* field. so it is all done in one plugin.
+ * the combination with download plugins is generally replaced by a single plugin that implements alternate naming using *retrievePath* field. so it is all done in one plugin.

  * returns a list of notification messages to be filtered and posted.